Week 5 April 29, 2022

 Notes on Genesis

-Even though Jacob worked seven years for the hand of each of Laban’s daughters, the weddings were held only one week apart (29.28).
+Even though Jacob worked seven years for the hand of each of Laban’s daughters, the two weddings were held only one week apart (29.28).
 How difficult this must have been for Leah to know that her husband loved her less than her sister!
 However, Jacob did not totally ignore her.
-She gave birth to six sons for him.
-The meaning of the names of all of Jacob’s sons are very important.
-These will be the twelve patriarchs of Israel, the namesakes of the twelve tribes.
+She did indeed give birth to six sons for him.
+The meaning of the names of all of Jacob’s sons are significant.
+You can find them in the footnotes of most translations.
+These sons will be the twelve patriarchs, the namesakes of the twelve tribes of Israel.

 Jacob’s collection of women sent a poor message to his sons, who ended up with a number of sexually-driven problems of their own.
 The first we read of (and certainly not the last) is found in 35.22, where his first-born, Reuben, slept with Bilhah, the mother of his step-brothers Dan and Naphtali.
 After this came to light, there must have been quite a charged atmosphere in the fields the next day, as they all worked together as shepherds.

 In chapter 35, Jacob returns to Bethel, but his beloved wife Rachel dies in childbirth with Benjamin.
 This takes place just north of Bethlehem, and her tomb today is on the list of National Heritage Sites of Israel.
 After Isaac dies, his sons Jacob and Esau come together one last time to bury him (35.29).

 Chapter 29 is addressed the people of Jerusalem (AKA Ariel), who suffer from the “Religion of Man”… following rules with no heart intent, hoping to earn their own salvation without investing anything of themselves in the process.

 The Lord never has been pleased with any rote religious ritual, not in Old Testament times, not in New Testament times, and not now.
 His frustration with such empty worship is stated in 29.13.